neoforged/Documentation/docs/networking/payload.md

 }
 ```

-As you can see from the example above the `CustomPacketPayload` interface requires us to implement `type` method.
+As you can see from the example above the `CustomPacketPayload` interface requires us to implement the `type` method.
 The `type` method is responsible for returning a unique identifier for this payload.
 We then also need a reader to register this later on with the `StreamCodec` to read and write the payload data.

 Finally, we can register this payload with the registrar: